MicrocontrollersDev/Alternatives/docs/launcher/prism.md

 This guide will describe the process for Fabric 1.21.10, but steps for other versions should also be obvious.

-Once you've clicked on the button on the top left that says "Add Instance", name it whatever you want and giving a group for it is optional, but I do not recommend giving a group name until you need to better organize your instances.
+Once you've clicked on the button on the top left that says `Add Instance`, name it whatever you want and giving a group for it is optional, but I do not recommend giving a group name until you need to better organize your instances.

 Under the `Version` selector, select 1.21.10.
 Then in the `Mod Loader` tab directly underneath, choose Fabric.
 It will automatically choose the latest version of Fabric for 1.21.10 for you.
 Simply click "OK" to proceed.
 You should now be back on the main Prism page.

 ### Step 4 - Installing Mods

 If the mod is on Modrinth or CurseForge, download them within the launcher using the `Download Mods` button.
-If the mod is not on either, you should be confident that it is not malware/a RAT, and you can simply drag and drop them into the Mods tab in Prism Launcher.
+You should prioritize checking Modrinth first (the default selection in Prism).
+If the mod is not on either, you should be confident that it is not malware/a RAT, and you can simply drag and drop them into the Mods tab in Prism.

-### Step 5 - Explore

-Prism Launcher has a lot of things to offer, such as themes if you don't like the look of it, as well as a lot of options for your instances, including the ability to see all your mods, resource packs, and worlds in the launcher before launching.
-You can use these menus to install mods and resource packs, and even update mods if they are hosted on Modrinth or CurseForge!
-Please take the time to actually learn how the launcher works and experiment with it!
-Prism is an incredibly powerful launcher and it's important to know exactly what you can do with it!

-You can find a list of Prism themes and how to install them on [their website](https://prismlauncher.org/wiki/getting-started/change-themes).

-### Step 6 - Setting CurseForge API Key

-Some CurseForge mods may not allow downloads from third party launchers such as Prism Launcher.
-This can be bypassed by opening Prism settings, going to `APIs`, then `API Keys` and entering `$2a$10$bL4bIL5pUWqfcO7KQtnMReakwtfHbNKh6v1uTpKlzhwoueEJQnPnm` into the CurseForge Core API.
+You can similarly install resource and shader packs.

 ## Updating Prism, Mods, Minecraft, and Fabric Loader